yousefalm1/gym_management/README.md

     ![They have membership ](documentation/website_screenshots/member_join_class.png)

-    - WHen user clicks join class
+    - When user clicks join class They will be added to the class

     - When user wants to cancel class the button will turn red and have the text "cancel class"